In this graduate entry version of our law degree:

 - Academic – a Qualifying Law Degree (QLD)

 - Vocational – a Legal Practice Course (LPC) for solicitors.
-If you successfully complete our QLD, The University of Law will guarantee you a place on its LPC (with the exception of the Accelerated LPC) – you need to take up this place within seven years of graduation.
 Alternatively the Bar Professional Training Course (BPTC) for barristers.

 - Professional – a training contract for solicitors or ‘pupillage’ for barristers